xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ### Welcome Message Validation

 Since a client must join two sessions, the Welcome messages it receives to each session must indicate that it is not sufficient to join only one or the other.
-Therefore, a HPQMLS Group Context Extension value indicating the GroupID and ciphersuites of the two sessions must be included in the Welcome message in order to validate joining the combined sessions.
+Therefore, a HPQMLS Group Context Extension value indicating the GroupID and ciphersuites of the two sessions MUST be included in the Welcome message in order to validate joining the combined sessions.
+After joining, the new member MUST issue a FULL update commit as described in Fig 1b.

 ### External Joins

 External joins are used by members who join a group without being explicitly added (via a add-commit sequence) by another existing member.
 The external user MUST join both the PQ session and the traditional session.
 As stated previously, the GroupInfo used to create the external commit MUST contain the HPQMLS Group Context Extension value.
 After joining, the new member MUST issue a FULL update commit as described in Fig 1b.

-### Removing a Group Member
+## Removing a Group Member

 User removals MUST be done in both PQ and traditional sessions followed by a full update as as described in Fig 1b.

-# Application Messages
+## Application Messages

 The HPQMLS combiner serves only to provide hybrid PQ security to a classical MLS session.
 Application messages are therefore only sent using  the `encryption_secret` provided by the key schedule of the classical session according to Section 15 of RFC9420.

 # Security Considerations

-**[TODO:]** Remark on PQ KEM vs PQ Signatures and PQ Conf/Auth guarantees we get.
+**[Done:]** Remark on PQ KEM vs PQ Signatures and PQ Conf/Auth guarantees we get.
-**[TODO:]** PQ Session with only PQ KEM (Conf) not PQ Sigs (Auth) - we need to flag this as a Hybrid Conf Combiner or Hybrid Conf+Auth combiner
+**[Done:]** PQ Session with only PQ KEM (Conf) not PQ Sigs (Auth) - we need to flag this as a Hybrid Conf Combiner or Hybrid Conf+Auth combiner
 **[TODO:]** Tighter windows for post compromise and FS windows.
 **[TODO:]** book-keeping operations (for fork resiliency?).
-**[TODO:]** Information leakage with the `gid` value being added to welcome messages **[TODO:]** Consider adding a statement to say how this combiner generalizes combining of two (or more?) arbitrary MLS sessions.
+**[TODO:]** Information leakage with the `gid` value being added to welcome messages **[Done:]** Consider adding a statement to say how this combiner generalizes combining of two (or more?) arbitrary MLS sessions.
-**[TODO:]** Epoch Agreement (Fork Resiliency)
+**[TODO:]** Epoch Agreement (Fork Resiliency) - not sure if this is in scope...

 ## Transport Security
 Recommendations for preventing denial of service (DoS) attacks, or restricting transmitted messages are inherited from MLS.
 Furthermore, message integrity and confidentiality is, as for MLS, protected.